null

 2-to-1

 Two-to-one heat shrink is designed to easily slide down over small inline splices or connectors.
 It is ideal when the connection needs to be environmentally sealed or just needs a little extra protection.
-As the name implies, this type of heat shrinks diameter reduces to 50% of the original diameter before being heated.
-With this reduction is size it fits snugly over any hose, cable, or wire.
-Additionally, it is the perfect way to terminate the ends of braided sleeving in a way that creates a tight professional appearance.
+As the name implies, this type of heat shrinks the diameter, reducing it to 50% of the original diameter before being heated.
+With this reduction in size, it fits snugly over any hose, cable, or wire.
+Additionally, it is the perfect way to terminate the ends of braided sleeving in a way that creates a tight, professional appearance.

 3-to-1 heat shrink